 Sizing Considerations

-This section explains how to determine the disk space and RAM required for your Exasol database.
+This section explains how to determine the disk space and RAM that will be required for your Exasol database.

 Factors that impact sizing

-Several factors affect how to determine the disk space and RAM required for an Exasol system.
-These are the most common ones:
+There are several factors that determine the storage disk space and RAM that will be required for an Exasol system.
+The major factors to consider are:

 The expected volume of your raw data

-The volume of your uncompressed data has the largest impact on the estimation of the required storage disk space.
+The volume of your uncompressed (raw) data has the largest impact on the estimation of the required storage disk space.
 The larger the data volume, the more storage space is required.
+Table data in an Exasol database is automatically compressed to optimize disk space usage.

 Performance

-Performance depends mainly on how much RAM is provided for the database (DB RAM).
-When estimating how much DB RAM you need, you can use the rule-of-thumb of 10 % of the volume of your uncompressed data.
+The amount of RAM that is allocated for the database (DB RAM) will have a direct impact on performance.
+When estimating how much DB RAM you need, you can use the rule-of-thumb of 10% of the volume of your uncompressed data.
 For a more precise value you can calculate the amount of active data, or use the actual values in Exasol system tables.

 Cluster redundancy

-The planned redundancy for the cluster impacts the required storage space.
-With redundancy 2 – meaning that the same data is stored in two segments – the required storage space is doubled.
+The planned redundancy for the cluster affects the required storage space.
+With redundancy 2 – meaning that the same data is stored in two segments – the required storage space is effectively doubled.

 Number of reserve nodes